BloomTech-Labs/dep-human-rights-first-fe-a/README.md

 - A successful connection between the DS and backend and the frontend, the backend now has more endpoints that are just waiting to be used!
 - User functionality (login, save, share, etc)
+	- login using twitter auth with [passpor.js](http://www.passportjs.org/)
+	- twitter share component is already built but we didnt end up using it `src/components/common/TwitterShare.js`
 - Show more information and allow filtering in charts:
 	- In the bar graph, comparative data can be shown if another series is added to the chart.
 A reusable dropdown [Hook](https://dev.to/vunderkind/quick-introduction-to-react-custom-hooks-with-dropdown-selection-edh) could allow users to filter through the kind of data they want to see.
 	- In the pie chart more global data could be broken down (display different types of force, ethnicities, etc)
 - Color code fatality and incident cards
 - Further build out the timeline (i.e. the RadarTimeline) to contain state, city, and national data.
+	- Radar timelines data is already fromated, just need an endpoint to return exact format and it should work.
 - Build out the Population Pyramid component - this amCharts chart is currently showing a comparison of the male-to-female population in the US.
 - Connect map to backend
+- Filtering to query for a more specific set of incidents on incidents & fatality pages
+- Use users geolocation to show more relevant data
+	-  we built a useGeolocation hook to pull in the location `src/hooks/useGeolocation`